windsnow1025/UniWebPlatform/README.md

 ## Make Contributions

+Step 1,2,3 should be done by contributors; Step 4,5,6,7 should be done by repo owner.

 1. Create a new branch based on `dev`
 2. Commit to the new branch
-3. Open a pull request to merge commits into `dev` branch
+3. Open a pull request from the new branch and based on `dev`
-4. Accept the pull request, wait for automatic testing to pass
+4. Merge the pull request, wait for automatic test to pass
+5. Open a pull request from the dev branch and based on `main`
+6. Merge the pull request, wait for automatic test to pass and docker push to finish
+7. Dispatch workflow for automatic deployment